Posted August 12th, 2019

-Today the team of Cool Down The Planet started to roll out an international network of student-ambassadors in different college towns.
+Today the team of Cool Down The Planet started to roll out an international network of correspondents.
 We are proud to announce that Olusola Bamasile is ready for the kickoff.
-He is motivated to help us finding serious candidates on Cyprus to answer one of the first three challenges.
-Furthermore Olusola might look for opportunities to work out a next challenge.
-On our platform every challenge is being supported by one or more stakeholders, so we can reward the finalists.
+He is very motivated to help us find suitable subjects for video projects in his country.

 Hi Olusola, can you introduce yourself?